Water Heater Failure Signs, Causes, and Solutions

 For example, popping and crackling sounds are often caused by sediment build-up, while a pounding noise can be caused by water hammer, and sizzling noises may be due to condensation.
 You can find more information about various water heating noises and repair tips in this article.

 By identifying the source of the noise and taking action promptly, you can avoid further damage to your water heater and prevent costly repairs or replacements.
-So, don't ignore strange sounds coming from your water heater - use this article as a guide to help you diagnose and fix the issue.
+So, don’t ignore strange sounds coming from your water heater – we have an article to help you diagnose and fix the noise issue.

 Discolored and rusty water is often a sign of corrosion, sediment buildup, and deteriorated sacrificial anode rods in your water heater.
 Over time, the anode rod can become depleted to the point where it’s no longer effective in preventing corrosion.
 As a result, metal parts of the tank can begin to corrode, causing the water to appear brown or muddy-looking.